SOAR - Antwerp Chapter

 BOARD OF DIRECTORS:

 Arpine was born in Yerevan and moved to Antwerpen in 2017.
 She has Master’s Degree in Political Science and International Affairs from the American University of Armenia.
 The degree of master is recognized by NARIC-Vlaanderen.
+Arpine is currently working in marketing and is studying in the IT field.
 She speaks Armenian, Russian, English, and Dutch.
 Arpine has a publication in the German magazine LAP LAMBERT Academic Publishing.
 You can view that publication HERE.

 In addition to this she was a volunteer in Nieuwe Generatie Antwerpen.
 She decided to join SOAR and help in order to improve the lives of Armenian orphans.